splunk-soar-connectors/ipqualityscore/README.md

 Type: **investigate**
 Read only: **True**

-If URL information is unavailable in IPQualityScore, only 'message' and 'status_code' properties would be populated.
+If IP information is unavailable in IPQualityScore, only 'message' and 'status_code' properties would be populated.
 The 'strictness' is an optional parameter to perform (higher number) or ignore (lower number) of additional intelligence checks.
 The possible values for 'strictness' are 0,1 and 2.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS